alviaantony/git-test/README.md

-This is to test the working of GIT error.
+This is to test the working of GIT.